Daseinsanalysis in Scientific Discours:

 Please submit:

-You may apply for one of the following formats:
+You may submit proposals in one of the following formats:

 TARGET AUDIENCE